nhsconnect/FHIR-CDS/pages/explore/api_care_plan.md

       <td><code class="highlighter-rouge">0..*</code></td>
     <td>BackboneElement</td>
     <td>Action to occur as part of plan - provide a reference or detail, not both</td>
-<td>This SHOULD be populated by the CDSS using either the reference or the detail element.
+<td>This SHOULD be populated by the CDSS using the detail element.
+If required, the reference element can be used.
 For example, it could carry a medication to be used, self-monitoring activities, laboratory tests planned.</td>
  </tr>
 <tr>
   <td><code class="highlighter-rouge">activity.<br>outcomeCodeableConcept</code></td>